WBAI: 1970s

 In 1970, Kathy Dobkin, Milton Hoffman, and Francie Camper produced an unprecedented, critically acclaimed 41/2 day round-the-clock reading of Tolstoy's War And Peace.
 The epic novel was read cover to cover by more than 200 people—including a large number of international celebrities from various fields.
 Newsweek called this broadcast "one of the more mind-blowing 'firsts' in the history of the media".
 The complete reading (over 200 audio tapes) was the first Pacifica program to be selected for inclusion in the permanent collection of the Museum of Broadcasting in NYC.

 In 1973, the station broadcast comedian George Carlin's iconic Seven Words You Can Never Say on Television monologue uncensored.
 WBAI's broadcast of Seven Words became a landmark moment in the history of free speech.
 In a 1978 milestone in the station's contentious and unruly history, WBAI lost a 5-to-4 U.S. Supreme Court decision (FCC v.
 Pacifica Foundation) that to this day has defined the power of the government over broadcast material it calls indecent.
+Mickey Waldman and Joe Cuomo covered much of the legal proceedings during this time.

 In 1974, WBAI program director Marnie Mueller asked Charles Ruas to become director of arts programming.
-Thus the station, already at the forefront of the counterculture and anti-war protest, also became a platform for New York's avant-garde in theater, music, performance, art, and poetry.
-When the downtown avant-garde opera A Letter to Queen Victoria by Philip Glass and Robert Wilson opened at the Metropolitan Opera, the station was right there to tape excerpts in rehearsals for broadcast.
+Thus the station, already at the forefront of the Civil Rights Movement, the counterculture and anti-war protest, under Ruas also became a platform for New York's avant-garde in theater, music, performance, art, and poetry.
+When the downtown avant-garde operas A Letter for Queen Victoria and Einstein on the Beach by Philip Glass and Robert Wilson opened at the Metropolitan Opera, the station was right there to tape excerpts in rehearsals for broadcast.

-Ruas initiated a year-long series on Marguerite Young's epic novel Miss MacIntosh, My Darling.
+Ruas initiated The Reading Experiment, a year-long series on Marguerite Young's epic novel Miss MacIntosh, My Darling.
 These readings were transformed into performances by Rob Wynne, who scored them with a complex collage of sound effects, music, and opera.
 The participants included Anaïs Nin, Marian Seldes, Alice Playten, H.M.
-Koutoukas, Leo Lerman, Michael Wager, Novella Nelson, Osceola Macarthy Adams, Owen Dodson, Wyatt Emory Cooper, Michael Higgins, Anne Fremantle, Peggy Cass, Ruth Ford, Earle Hyman and Daisy Alden.
+Koutoukas, Leo Lerman, Michael Wager, Novella Nelson, Osceola Macarthy Adams, Owen Dodson, Wyatt Emory Cooper, Michael Higgins, Anne Fremantle, Peggy Cass, Ruth Ford, Earle Hyman and Daisy Aldan.